Al-Nusra Front–SRF/Hazzm Movement conflict: Zawiya Mountain offensive (October–November 2014)

-Meanwhile, fighting raged between the SRF and al-Nusra in the village of Deir Sinbel, with both sides suffering heavy losses.
-Before reaching Deir Sinbel, al-Nusra had captured a dozen villages in the area.
-The next day, al-Nusra forced the SRF to retreat from the village.
+Meanwhile, fighting raged between the SRF and Al-Nusra in the village of Deir Sinbel, with both sides suffering heavy losses.
+Before reaching Deir Sinbel, Al-Nusra had captured a dozen villages in the area.
+The next day, Al-Nusra forced the SRF to retreat from the village.
 With the fall of Deir Sinbel, Nusra had taken control of most towns and villages on the Zawiya Mountain.
-This also caused many SRF fighters join the al-Nusra Front.
-At the same time, IS sent some of its fighters to the contested area (al-Barah, Kensafrah and the eastern countryside of Ma’arret al-Nu’man) to aid al-Nusra in their fight against the SRF, some of whom were involved in the fight for Deir Sinbel.
-The Knights of Justice Brigade also reportedly sent a truck carrying ammunition to support al-Nusra in Deir Sinbel, and later handed over ammunition depots to al-Nusra, along with setting up joint checkpoints at the entrances and exits of Kafr Nabl.
+This also caused many SRF fighters join Al-Nusra Front.
+At the same time, IS sent some of its fighters to the contested area (al-Barah, Kensafrah and the eastern Ma’arret Al-Nu’man countryside) to aid Al-Nusra in their fight against the SRF, some of whom were involved in the fight for Deir Sinbel.
+The Knights of Justice Brigade also reportedly sent a truck carrying ammunition to support Al-Nusra in Deir Sinbel, and later handed over ammunition depots to Al-Nusra, along with setting up joint checkpoints at the entrances and exits of Kafr Nabl.

-After this, the al-Nusra Front agreed to a proposed cease-fire, starting at 2 o'clock, but demanded that Jamal Maarouf had to appear before a Sharia court within 24 hours after the judge's request.
+After this, Al-Nusra Front agreed to a proposed cease-fire, starting at 2 o'clock, but demanded that Jamal Maarouf had to appear before a Sharia court within 24 hours after the judge's request.

-On 2 November, al-Nusra seized Khan al-Subul, in the Idlib province, after Hazzm Movement fighters retreated from the town. al-Nusra further took control of the villages/towns of Maar Shurin, Ma'saran, Dadikh, Kafr Battikh, and Kafr Rumah from the Islamist rebels and Hazzm Movement, thus taking over almost the entire Zawiya mountain area.
+On 2 November, Al-Nusra seized Khan al-Subul, in the Idlib province, after Hazzm Movement fighters retreated from the town.
+Al-Nusra further took control of the villages/towns of Maar Shurin, Ma'saran, Dadikh, Kafr Battikh, and Kafr Rumah from the Islamist rebels and Hazzm Movement, thus taking over almost the entire Zawiya mountain area.

-On 3 November, al-Nusra fighters were reportedly gathering in the town of Sarmada in Idlib province, some 4 miles (6 kilometers) from the Bab al-Hawa border crossing that is held by the Islamic Front.
-If al-Nusra Front seized the crossing, it would block an important supply line for the Western-backed rebels.
+On 3 November, Al-Nusra fighters were reportedly gathering in the town of Sarmada in Idlib province, some 4 miles (6 kilometers) from the Bab Al-Hawa border crossing that is held by the Islamic Front.
+If Al-Nusra Front seized the crossing, it would block an important supply line for the Western-backed rebels.
 By that point, the Hazzm Movement was completely defeated.
-Hundreds of its members defected or escaped; its cache of American weapons was seized by the al-Nusra Front, and the group's leader and some 50 remaining fighters left the area and headed for Aleppo.
+Hundreds of its members defected or escaped; its cache of American weapons was seized by the Al-Nusra Front, and the group's leader and some 50 remaining fighters left the area and headed for Aleppo.

-The next day, the Northern Knights Brigades in Aleppo province retreated from the Menagh Military Airbase, burning a T-62 tank, in the face of an al-Nusra advance.
+The next day, the Northern Knights Brigades in Aleppo province retreated fromMenagh Military Airbase, burning a T-62 tank, while Al-Nusra advanced.

-On 7 November, the al-Nusra Front, with the support of Jund al-Aqsa, seized the villages of Safuhin, Fatirah and Hazarin in the southern countryside of Idlib, as well as the village of Flayfel in the Shahshabo Mountain.
+On 7 November, Al-Nusra Front, with the support of Jund Al-Aqsa, seized the villages of Safuhin, Fatirah and Hazarin in the southern countryside of Idlib, as well as the village of Flayfel in the Shahshabo Mountain.